urbit/urbit.org-reloaded/content/events/2022-11-01-developer-week.md

 **times are in Pacific Time**

 ### Developer Week: Urbit Foundation
 Want to know what’s new at the Urbit Foundation?
-On Monday Josh Lehman and Ted Blackman will kick-off Urbit Developer Week with a look back at the first year of the Urbit Foundation’s existence and they have some exciting news to share with you.
+On Monday Josh Lehman and Ted Blackman will kick-off Urbit Developer Week with a look back at the first year of the Urbit Foundation’s existence and share some exciting news with you.
 Make sure to tune in and ask your questions.

 [Meetup](https://www.meetup.com/urbit-sf/events/289623363/) | [Youtube](https://www.youtube.com/watch?v=xCxHvkS9o8g )